Urinary Tract Infections (2/4): Causes, Pathogens and Risk Factors

 Bacterial Virulence Factors in Urinary Tract Infections:

-Most UTIs are caused by E. coli (80% of ambulatory patients).
-Uropathogenic E. coli (UPEC) tend to adhere more tightly to the urothelium and vaginal epithelium.
+Most UTI are caused by E. coli (80% of outpatients).
+Uropathogenic E. coli (UPEC) adhere easily to the urothelium and vaginal epithelium.
 The increased adherence is mediated by fimbriae or pili.
-The subdivision of virulence factors of E. coli involves the ability to agglutinate animal erythrocytes and on the possibility to inhibit the agglutination with sugar: type 1 pili (mannose-sensitive hemagglutnation = MSHA) and type 2 pili (mannose-resistant hemagglutination = MRHA).
+The classification is made regarding the ability to agglutinate animal erythrocytes and the sugars which inhibit this agglutination.

 Most UTIs are caused by E. coli with MSHA or MRHA pili.
 The MSHA properties are responsible for binding to the urothelium, the MRHA property allows invasive infection.
 MSHA properties alone are not sufficient for urinary tract infection.
 Further bacterial virulence factors of E. coli are hemolysins (detroy urothelium cells), the formation of intracellular bacterial communities and biofilm production.